TheLartians/Expresso/README.md

 ### Expresso:
 - Match an arbitrary number of patterns at once in constant time using a lookup table
-- Add support for full commutative patterns (at the moment only the outermost pattern is matched commutatively)
+- Add support for full commutative patterns (at the moment only the outermost function is matched commutatively)
 - Add documentation

 ### PyCAS: